lxsmnsyc/pridepack/packages/pridepack/README.md

 - `srcFile`: path of the entry source file.
 Defaults to `src/index.ts`.
 - `target`: ECMAScript version target.
 Defaults to `esnext`.
 - `tsconfig`: path of Typescript config file.
 Defaults to `tsconfig.json`.
+- `jsx`: How JSX expressions should be interpreted.
+Defaults to `react`.
+Use `preserve` to preserve JSX syntax.
 - `jsxFactory`: JSX pragma.
 - `jsxFragment`: JSX Fragment expression pragma.
 - `jest`: Jest config.
 - `plugins`: ESBuild plugins to be used for bundling.
-You can check the official [ESBuild Community Plugins](https://github.com/esbuild/community-plugins)
+You can check the official [ESBuild Community Plugins](https://github.com/esbuild/community-plugins).

 ### Exports Map